Major Controversies Surrounding Cristiano Ronaldo: A Detailed Timeline

 In July 2017, Cristiano Ronaldo was charged with fraudulently evading almost €15 million in tax between 2011 and 2014, a claim he denied at the time.

-In June 2018, Cristiano Ronaldo received a two-year suspended jail sentence and was fined €18.8 million (later reduced to €16.8 million) after reaching a deal with Spanish authorities for tax evasion.
+In June 2018, Cristiano Ronaldo was given a two-year suspended jail sentence and fined €18.8 million, later reduced to €16.8 million, after reaching a deal with Spanish authorities for tax evasion.

-In September 2018, the same woman who accused Cristiano Ronaldo of rape filed a civil lawsuit in Nevada, seeking £56 million in damages.
+In September 2018, the woman accusing Cristiano Ronaldo of rape filed a civil lawsuit in Nevada.

-In July 2019, Las Vegas prosecutors announced they would not charge Cristiano Ronaldo over allegations of rape due to insufficient evidence.
+In July 2019, Las Vegas prosecutors said they would not charge Cristiano Ronaldo over allegations of rape, stating that the allegations could not be proven beyond a reasonable doubt.

-In October 2021, federal magistrate judge Daniel Albregts recommended that the rape lawsuit against Cristiano Ronaldo be dismissed, citing the woman's lawyer's bad faith use of Football Leaks documents.
+In October 2021, federal magistrate judge Daniel Albregts recommended that the rape lawsuit against Cristiano Ronaldo be dismissed, citing bad faith by the woman's lawyer.

 June 2022: Rape Lawsuit Dismissed with Prejudice

-In June 2022, the woman's rape lawsuit against Cristiano Ronaldo was dismissed with prejudice in the United States District Court for the District of Nevada due to the lawyer's repeated use of cyber-hacked attorney-client privileged documents.
+In June 2022, the woman's rape lawsuit against Cristiano Ronaldo was dismissed with prejudice in the United States District Court for the District of Nevada.